 There is a special document called a United States Waiver of Inadmissibility, and this document is available for many of the situations that would cause inadmissibility to the United States, but not all of them.
 These waivers are generally good for about five years and you need to display them every time you go to enter the country.

 If you want a waiver, you must apply in person at a designated port of entry, and you must bring a significant amount of documentation with you as well as the two application forms that are required for a United States waiver.
-The supporting documentation required will include information about your ties to your home country, if you’re Canadian an RCMP certificate, local court records, character references and a written personal statement.
+The supporting documentation required will include information about your ties to your home country.

 Speak to a Lawyer before Entering the US with a DUI